bbauska/Coursera-Bootstrap/readme.md

 As you realize, most websites are no longer single pages.

-Of course, there do exist those single page websites like your professor\'s webpage In your computer science department.
+Of course, there do exist those single page websites like your professor&apos;s webpage In your computer science department.

 But most websites usually contain more than one page.